How to Prepare for Technical Interview Questions

 Curve Ball Questions

-And then there’s the questions that seem to come out of left field.
+And then there are the questions that seem to come out of left field.
 They put the candidates off guard either by being ridiculous or involving knowledge they couldn’t be expected to know.

 The purpose of these isn’t to test your obscure trivia knowledge, it’s to see how you think on your feet.